peregrine-cms/peregrine-k8s-explore/single-author/README.md

 This document makes several assumptions about the Kubernetes cluster:

 1. It is a bare metal k8s cluster created with `kubeadm`.
-2. Local disks will on the worker nodes are used for PersistentVolumes.
+2. Local disks are used on the worker nodes for PersistentVolumes.
 3. Namespaces are used to segment Peregrine deployments.
 We assume 1 namespace per site.

 # Deploying a site with Helm